armandgrillet/Nope/README.md

 # Nope

 Nope is an extension for Google Chrome.
-When you want to stop spending time on a website, just click on "Add Nope for this website" and it will be blocked!
+When you want to stop spending time on a website, just click on "Add Nope for this website" and it will be blocked.

 Nope is available on the [Chrome Web Store](https://chrome.google.com/webstore/detail/nope/hfbaphdopbafbphhpiieodfdmhppcjcf).